discoimp/ORB_SLAM3/README.md

 - [General installation instruction](https://docs.opencv.org/4.x/d0/d3d/tutorial_general_install.html).
 - If you want CUDA to be included: [How to install OpenCV 4.5.2 with CUDA 11.2 and CUDNN 8.2 in Ubuntu 20.04](https://gist.github.com/raulqf/f42c718a658cddc16f9df07ecc627be7)

-For example, the main commands for OpenCV 4.4.0 without CUDA and other bells and whistles:
+For example, the main commands for OpenCV 4.4.0 (without CUDA):
 ```
 cd ~/Dev
 git clone https://github.com/opencv/opencv